On singular moduli that are S-units: SOME REMARKS ON SINGULAR S-UNITS

 \begin{proof} We know by Theorem \ref{Habbeger} that no singular modulus is a unit.
 In particular there is always a rational prime that divides the norm of any singular modulus.
-If $j$ is a singular modulus of discriminant $-D$ and $p$ divides $N_{\Q(j)/\Q}(j)$, then by Theorem \ref{Cox} the prime $p$ cannot split completely in $\Q(\sqrt{-D})$.
-The idea for the proof of the proposition is then to find a (fundamental) discriminant $-D$ such that all the primes in $S$ split completely in $\Q(\sqrt{-D})$.
-In this way the set of primes dividing the norm of any singular modulus of discriminant $-D$ (this set is nonempty by the above discussion) has trivial intersection with $S$. \\ Let $q$ be a prime number such that \begin{itemize} \item $q \equiv -1 \mod p_i$ for every $p_i \in S$. \item $q \equiv -1 \mod 8$. \end{itemize} We know that such a prime exists by Dirichlet's theorem on primes in arithmetic progression and the Chinese reminder theorem.
-We claim that in $\Q(\sqrt{-q})$ all the primes of $S$ split completely.
+If $j$ is a singular modulus of fundamental discriminant $-D<-3$ and $p$ divides $N_{\Q(j)/\Q}(j)$, then by Corollary \ref{Cox} the prime $p$ cannot split in $\Q(\sqrt{-D})$.
+The idea for the proof of the proposition is then to find infinitely many fundamental discriminants $-D$ such that all the primes in $S$ split in $\Q(\sqrt{-D})$.
+In this way the set of primes dividing the norm of any singular modulus of discriminant $-D$ (this set is nonempty by the above discussion) has trivial intersection with $S$. \\ Let $q$ be a prime number such that \begin{itemize} \item $q \equiv -1$ mod $p_i$ for every $p_i \in S$. \item $q \equiv -1$ mod $8$. \end{itemize} We know that there are infinitely many primes satisfying these conditions by Dirichlet's theorem on primes in arithmetic progression and the Chinese reminder theorem.
+We claim that in $\Q(\sqrt{-q})$ all the primes of $S$ are split.
 First of all notice that $\disc \Q(\sqrt{-q})=-q$ because clearly $q$ is squarefree and $-q \equiv 1 \mod 4$ by assumption.
-To prove that every prime in $S$ splits in this field we want to compute the Kronecker symbols $\left(\frac{-q}{p_i} \right)$.
-We have three cases: \begin{itemize} \item If $p_i=2$ for some $i$ then $\left(\frac{-q}{2} \right)=1$ because $-q \equiv 1 \mod 8$. \item If $p_i \equiv 1 \mod 4$ then
+To prove that every prime in $S$ splits in this field we compute the Kronecker symbols $(-q/p_i)$.
+We have two cases: \begin{itemize} \item If $p_i=2$ for some $i$ then $\left(\frac{-q}{2} \right)=1$ because $-q \equiv 1 \mod 8$. \item If $p_i >2$ then